 - Research with diets for dry cows: Researchers at the University of Illinois have used wheat straw in combination with corn silage and other forages and fed as a TMR throughout the dry period.
 The wheat straw was chopped to 2 inches in length to prevent sorting and was fed at 30% of the total diet.
 These diets provided adequate but not excessive amounts of energy to dry cows to prevent health problems after calving.
-These diets need to be balanced to account for the nutrient content of the wheat straw or other high NDF, more mature forage.
-These diets have become common, as nutritionists want to limit energy intakes of dry cows. - Research with diets for heifers: Researchers at the University of Wisconsin have successfully limit fed (restricted total intake) higher energy diets to older heifers.
+These diets need to be balanced to account for the nutrient content of the wheat straw or other high NDF, more mature forage. - Research with diets for heifers: Researchers at the University of Wisconsin have successfully limit fed (restricted total intake) higher energy diets to older heifers.
 (This does not mean using a creep feeder or limit feeding grain diets with salt!!!).
 It is important to monitor growth and body condition and have adequate bunk space for all heifers to eat at once.
 Extra bunk space is needed to ensure timid heifers get their share and heifers may vocalize more. - Diets for older heifers: Researchers at South Dakota State University have compared chopped (less than 2 inches to prevent sorting) corn stalks ensiled with wet distillers grains (70% corn stalks:30% wet distillers) to conventional diets for older heifers.
 The ensiled corn stalk:wet distillers grain diet performed as well as the conventional diet.
 Diets need to be balanced to make sure adequate nutrients are supplied for growth.